NICUB-Open-Source-Community/LEMAs/README.md

 - Work and push to the main branch

 ##### Frontend
-- Navigate to the frontend directory with the command `cd frontend`
+- Navigate to the frontend directory with the command `cd lemas`
 - Install all the dependencies with the command `npm install`
 - Start the app with the command `npm run dev`
 - Navigate to the app on your browser with the url `http://localhost:****` where **** is the port number displayed on your terminal.

 ##### Backend
-- Navigate to the frontend directory with the command `cd backend`
+- Navigate to the frontend directory with the command `cd lemas_backend`
 - Install all the dependencies with the command `npm install`
 - Start the app with the command `npm run start`
 - Before  you commit and push your changes, lock down dependency versions for production environment ....